 By law, all newborns are tested for several rare but serious medical conditions.
 Babies with these conditions may look healthy at birth.
 If not treated, these conditions can cause health problems such as mental retardation, slow growth, and even death.
 With treatment, these problems may be prevented.
 More information can be found at Baby First Test website.

 Soon after the birth your nurse will apply identical ID bracelets to you, your baby, and your birth partner.
-Those bands will be checked each time your baby has testing or procedures done, leaves the Newborn Observation and Procedure Area (NOPA), and at the time of discharge.
-Leave your matching identification bracelets on you, your partner, and your baby until after your baby has been discharged.
+Wear them until after your baby has been discharged.
+They will be checked each time your baby has testing/procedures, leaves the newborn observation area, and at time of discharge.
 We also have an electronic system that will help us be sure of the baby’s safety in our unit.
 This electronic tag is also attached to an ID band that will be removed only at discharge.
-This electronic tag alarms if your baby is removed from the unit.
+This electronic tag sounds an alarm if your baby is removed from the unit.

-Please fill in the birth certificate worksheet that you will receive from Health Information Management so it can be sent to the Department of Human Services Vital Records Unit in Augusta.
-It is best to get this paperwork done here where your baby is born, otherwise you will need to go to Portland City Hall or your town/city hall and pay $60 to file this information.
-In 4-5 weeks, your baby’s birth certificate will be available at your town or city hall.
+Please fill in the birth certificate worksheet that you will receive so it can be sent to the Department of Human Services Vital Records Unit.
+It is best to get this paperwork done here where your baby is born, otherwise you will need to go to Portland City Hall or your home town/city hall and pay a fee to file this information.
+In 4-5 weeks, your baby’s birth certificate will be available at your home town or city hall.
 The Social Security card will be mailed to you in 6 weeks.
 More information can be found in the brochure in your welcome packet.

 If you are not married and need to fill in paternity papers, both parents must sign the paternity form in front of a notary public.
 You may get the papers notarized at the Family Birth Center.
 These forms are sent to the Portland City Clerk’s office and the Department of Human Services Vital Records Unit in Augusta.